DaleOnRails/JS_Pig_Dice_Game/js_dom_notes.md

 ## SHORT VERSION

 - HTML content is stored in the DOM.

 - The DOM is an interface that allows JS to interact with the webpage (HTML code).

 - JS interacts with the DOM using special methods (DOM methods).

 ## LONG VERSION

-### WHAT IS DOM MANIPULATION?
+### WHAT IS DOM MANIPULATION

 - DOM manipulation simply refers to getting JS code to interact with the browser (HTML)

-### WHAT IS THE DOM (Document Object Model)?
+### WHAT IS THE DOM (Document Object Model)

 - Used to connect webpages to scripts such as JAVASCRIPT